julienhouyet/JavaScript-Calculator/README.md

 ## Introduction

-The aim of this project is to develop a calculator with JavaScript Vanilla.
-The calculator must be able to perform addition, subtraction, multiplication, division, powers, percentages, logical operators and logarithms.
+The aim of this project is to improve my skills in Vanilla JavaScript by creating a functional and intuitive calculator.
+The main goal is to build a tool that serves no practical purpose, such as performing basic arithmetic operations like addition, subtraction, multiplication and division.
+This project is rooted in a desire to deepen my understanding of JavaScript and its application in the development of user-centered interfaces.

 ## :sparkles: Current Features